On The Evaluation of Collision Probability along a Path: A

 \IEEEPARstart{A}{s} more and more autonomous systems are asked to perform safety-critical tasks, the importance of evaluating the \emph{risk} associated with a set of actions of a robot is becoming paramount.
-Several applications, including warehouse management, autonomous driving, and cooperative robotics, require the system not only to be \emph{safe} at any instant in time, but to plan actions that assure safety also in the future \cite{fraichardShortPaperMotion2007}.
+Several applications, including warehouse management, autonomous driving, medical and cooperative robotics, require the system not only to be \emph{safe} at any instant in time, but to plan actions that assure safety also in the future \cite{fraichardShortPaperMotion2007}.
 Uncertainty plays a central role in the process of associating a measure of how problematic planned actions could be.
 Indeed, what the agent knows about itself and its environment drastically affects the potential risk of its plan.

-More in general, the debate on what constitutes a \emph{risk} spans various research fields, ranging from economics \cite{holtonDefiningRisk2004, whittleRISKSENSITIVITYSTRANGELY2002} to the studies of dynamical systems \cite{majumdarHowShouldRobot2020}.
-Generally speaking, a measure of risk associates to the \emph{probability} of a hazard weighted by its \emph{severity}.
-The instruments of stochastic analysis and optimization are often used to gauge and minimize risk, since one or more of the variables involved are random.
-Even when the control actions are deterministic, the outcome of these actions could still follow a possibly unknown probability density function.
-To account for such stochasticity in an optimization setting, researchers developed the tools of risk-aware measures \cite{majumdarHowShouldRobot2020, ahmadi-javidEntropicValueatRiskNew2012, farshidianRiskSensitiveNonlinear2015}, which are mathematical operators that account for higher order moments of the probability distribution of the cost.
-Chance constraints \cite{hanNonGaussianRiskBounded2022,dutoitProbabilisticCollisionChecking2011,blackmoreConvexChanceConstrained2009,shapiroLecturesStochasticProgramming2009} indicate techniques used to ensure that imposed restrictions on the states hold in a probabilistic sense.

-One definition of risk commonly adopted by robotic literature is \enquote{the probability of the robot not being able to finish the path} \cite{xiaoRobotRiskAwarenessFormal2020}.
-If we consider collisions to be the sole hazard, the previous definition can be further specialized as \enquote{the probability of collision from start to finish} \cite{masahiroonoIterativeRiskAllocation2008}, or \enquote{the probability of collision with an uncertain obstacle at any time-step} in the discrete case \cite{hanNonGaussianRiskBounded2022}.
+A centerpiece of risk evaluation for mobile robots is the ability to give an accurate estimate of \enquote{the probability of the robot not being able to finish the path} \cite{xiaoRobotRiskAwarenessFormal2020} .
+Indeed, this definition requires, even in the simplest case, the knowledge of the probability of collision of the robot, be it in the continuous or the discrete case \cite{masahiroonoIterativeRiskAllocation2008}, \cite{hanNonGaussianRiskBounded2022}.